-TFL 6 is situated within 8 Landscape Units (LUs) and 8 Resource Management Zones (RMZs) designated by the Vancouver Island Land Use Plan (VILUP)1.
+TFL 6 is situated within 8 Landscape Units (LUs) and 8 Resource Management Zones (RMZs) designated by the Vancouver Island Land Use Plan (VILUP) 1 (Province of British Columbia, 2000).
 The details of these Landscape Units and Resource Management Zones are provided in Table 3.